golsun/GPS/README.md

 # GPS

-Global Pathway Selection (GPS, [paper](https://www.sciencedirect.com/science/article/pii/S0010218016000638)) is an algorithm that effectively generates reduced (skeletal) chemistry mechanisms, which speeds up your simulations.
-You can also use it as a systematic analytics tool to extract insights from complex reacting system.
+[Global Pathway Selection](https://www.sciencedirect.com/science/article/pii/S0010218016000638) (GPS) is an algorithm to effectively generates reduced (skeletal) chemistry mechanisms, which speeds up simulations and can be used as a systematic analytics tool to extract insights from complex reacting system.

 ![](https://github.com/golsun/GPS/blob/master/ui/ui_main.PNG)